Analyst, ESPN Radio

 Bob Valvano joined ESPN in December 1998 as an ESPN Radio host.
-He serves as host of The V Show with Bob Valvano, which airs Friday and Saturday, at midnight.
-He has also served a game analyst for ESPN Radio’s pre- and post-season NIT game coverage and several post-season NIT games for ESPN.
+Today he serves as a game analyst for ESPN and ESPN Radio’s college basketball coverage.

 Valvano-coached teams set more than 15 college records and six NCAA records, which in additional to the season-season win records mentioned about, were for 3-point field goal shooting proficiency.